OpenSourceArts/universityDocs/DonationTemplates/README.md

-# University Docs
-Documents and guides useful for people working at Universities in connection with Open Source.

-## Donation Documents
+# Donation Documents
 These are templates to be used in memos convincing higher administration to let you make donations to open source tool foundations and collectives.
+Be sure to note the brackets where you should replace with your university and depertment info.